yiftachsa/Football-Workshop/README.md

 The system enables:
 <ul>
   <li>Fans - follow football games, players and teams.</li>
-  <li>Management of the league - assignments of games, players and teams into leagues and seasons according to national team policy.</li>
+  <li>Management of the league - assignments of games, players, and teams into leagues and seasons according to national team policy.</li>
 </ul>

-During the course we iterativly developed an interactive information system for the managment of fottball leagues.
-To manage the development process we used version control, project tracking services, and advanced design and engenieering methods.
-All the phases of development were done, including the formulation of requirements, analysis, design, implementation, testing and deployment.
+During the course, we iteratively developed an interactive information system for the management of football leagues.
+To manage the development process we used version control, project tracking services (Taiga), automated testing suits, and advanced design and engineering methods.
+All the phases of development were done, including the formulation of requirements, analysis, design, implementation (Java), testing, and deployment.

-Comprehansive tests report is included [here](https://docs.google.com/document/d/1a-Yec9r-1jHkZ-5xIV7uru9BEUQkesUx/edit?usp=sharing&ouid=114491885849604834268&rtpof=true&sd=true).
+Comprehensive tests report is included [here](https://docs.google.com/document/d/1a-Yec9r-1jHkZ-5xIV7uru9BEUQkesUx/edit?usp=sharing&ouid=114491885849604834268&rtpof=true&sd=true).
 Various testing methods were applied such as:
 <ul>
   <li>Unit tests</li>